chi-lambda/curlgenerator/README.md

   https://api.example.com/swagger/v1/swagger.json `
   --azure-scope [Some Application ID URI]/.default `
   --base-url https://api.example.com `
   --output ./HttpFiles
 ```

 #

-For tips and tricks on software development, check out [my blog](https://christianhelle.com)
+For tips and tricks on software development, check out [Christian Helle's blog](https://christianhelle.com)

-If you find this useful and feel a bit generous then feel free to [buy me a coffee ☕](https://www.buymeacoffee.com/christianhelle)
+If you find this useful and feel a bit generous then feel free to [buy him a coffee ☕](https://www.buymeacoffee.com/christianhelle)